michal0janczyk/michaljanczyk.github.io/_pages/resume.markdown

 * Building 5G system features and functions, including requirements, test cases, algorithms, use cases, parameter settings, and addressing any interactions with legacy features and functionality used by eNodeB modules
 * Resolving issues related to site engineering, configuration, eNodeB, and network/product faults software
-* Creation of technical documentation that contributed to advances in LTE & 5G Standards
+* Creation of technical documentation that contributed to advances in LTE and 5G Standards

 **Technologies: C++11, CppUnit, Erlang, Python3.5, Java, Google Protocol Buffer**